balassy/resume-iac/README.md

 }
 ```

-5. Copy the ARN of the `resume-iac-deployer` role and set it as the `AWS_CDK_ROLE_ARN` Actions repository secret to this GitHub repository.
+5. Copy the ARN of the `resume-iac-deployer` role and set it as the `AWS_CDK_ROLE_ARN` Actions environment secret to this GitHub repository for both `Staging` and `Production` environments.

 6. Set the `AWS_REGION` Actions repository secret.